Suraj1127/ipl-estimator/README.md

 # IPL Estimator
-Calculates the probability that each team makes into playoffs by recursively playing all the games and seeing all the result possibilities.
+* Calculates the probability that each team makes into playoffs by recursively playing all the games and seeing all the result possibilities, and generates graph of the probabilities.
+* Graphs the progress of all the IPL teams after each match.
 ## Assumption (Tie Case)

 In case of ties that happen when more than one team have equal points and are fighting for top 4 positions, I have